chmp/csc/Readme.md

 ```

-Where each of the `...` stands for arbitrary user defined code.
+Here each of the `...` stands for arbitrary user defined code.
 Using
 `CellScript` this script can be step by step as:

 ```python